What Is Grid Method Multiplication? Explained For Primary School Teachers, Parents And Pupils

 Grid method multiplication is just one method of multiplication used in KS2 primary school maths.
 In this article, we explain the method and how it compares with other popular methods of multiplication.
 You will also find a step-by-step explanation of the method, worked examples to consolidate understanding and practice questions to use with your KS2 pupils.

-Multiplication is one of the four operations (addition, subtraction, multiplication and division) that are a key part of the maths curriculum through primary school.
+Multiplication is one of the four operations (addition, subtraction, multiplication and division) that are a key part of the maths curriculum throughout primary school.
 Multiplication is taught right from Year 1, but pupils aren’t required to know more formal written methods of this until Key Stage 2.
 Grid method multiplication is just one of these written methods.

 All Kinds Of Word Problems Multiplication